jlian2/Masked-Proxy-Loss-for-Text-Indepedent-Speaker-Verification/README.md

 #### Citation

-The baseline model is based on:
+The baseline model and code framework is based on:

 ```
 @article{chung2020in,